Corne173/IoT_Energy_Logger/README.md

 ## Current Issues

-- There is still an Interrupt Service Routine(ISR) that interrupts serial processes which leads to data loss.
-Not sure how to disable an ESP 8266's global ISR or whether moving away from Software Serial will help?
+- I suspect that there is an Interrupt Service Routine(ISR) from the Wifi operations that interrupts serial processes which leads to data loss.
+This is an intermittent issue but one that requires attention.
+Disabling the global ISR during serial operations causes the ESP to hang.
+Thinking about moving away from SoftwareSerial.
-- Using the `DataFlow` service is very expensive especially at sub minute data collection interval.
+- Using the `DataFlow` service is very expensive especially at sub minute data collection interval(lol basically any interval).
 `DataFlow` acts as a `pipeline` from the `PubSub` Topic data to `Cloud Storage`.
 As it uses a Virtual Machine to accomplish this, you are charged for the CPU time, RAM and storage that the VM uses.
 A better alternative is to use serverless `Cloud Functions`.
 - The MODBUS CRC16 calculation in firmware still need to be fixed.
 Modbus commands are hardcode with CRC already calculated.
 Its fine for my purposes, but when using a 3 phase energy meter, having the CRC calculation working will save a lot of effort.
+As it stands now, it requires a quirky serial print of the modbus command in hex format for it to work???... why the F, could not fathom
+- When there is a power interruption and your router reboots, the ESP will not be able to find the SSID of your network and it will cause the ESP to hang and not join your network when the router has rebooted.
+Pressing issue if you're in SA

 ## Future Work
 - Add local MQTT Server option by means of Raspberry Pi, with either local or cloud storage
+- Add implementation for Raspberry Pi
-- Add a web server/web page that displays current and past energy usage.
+- Add a web server/web page that displays current and past energy usage with some analytics and trends.
-- Add Google shell console commands or Python API to setup Google Cloud Platform faster.
+- Add Python API to setup Google Cloud Platform faster.
 Also less chance to make a mistake or to forget a step.
 - Add Wifi manager so that you dont have to hardcode wifi credintials
 - Auto setup a new MQTT device - Will take a bit of work to get right